Fledglings at Salhouse School

 Fledglings provides an early years provision Monday to Friday from 7.45am to 6pm, term time.

-Children from 2 years of age are able to attend our preschool with funding available for 3 year olds, please see staff members for more details.
+Children from 2 years of age are able to attend our preschool with funding available for 3 year olds, please see Lisa or Tracy for more details.
 Parents and carers are most welcome to stay for the settling in period to ensure their child feels happy, safe and secure in their new environment.
-Some children may settle very quickly, others taking more time and need a more gradual integration.
+Some children may settle very quickly, others taking more time and needing a more gradual integration.

 Fledglings as a Pre-School is self-financing.
 Funding from Children’s Services entitles your child in the term following their third birthday to have 15 hours of child care.
 This can be shared between two providers.
 Parents of children not eligible for funding will continue to pay the sessional fee.
 Both sources of income cover the cost of; Staffing, Premises, Administration, Insurance, Equipment and materials, Snacks, Staff development and training.
 Payment of the sessional fee can be made in advance, weekly, monthly or half termly to the duty supervisor.